-We have audited Arrowhead Pharmaceuticals, Inc. and subsidiaries (the Company's) internal control over financial reporting as of September 30, 2018, based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of September 30, 2018, based on criteria established in Internal Control-Integrated Framework (2013) issued by COSO.
+We have audited Arrowhead Pharmaceuticals, Inc. and subsidiaries (the Company's) internal control over financial reporting as of September 30, 2019, based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of September 30, 2019, based on criteria established in Internal Control-Integrated Framework (2013) issued by COSO.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the balance sheet and the related statements of operations and comprehensive loss, stockholders' equity, and cash flows of the Company, and our report dated December 11, 2018 expressed an unqualified opinion.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated balance sheets as of September 30, 2019 and the related consolidated statements of operations and comprehensive income (loss), stockholders' equity, and cash flows for each of the three years in the period ended September 30, 2019 and related notes, and our report dated November 25, 2019 expressed an unqualified opinion thereon.